 Is juice healthy?

-The newest report comes almost six years after the FDA set a new limit on the level of arsenic allowed in apple juice — lowering it from 23 parts per billion to 10, the same as in drinking water — amid pressure from consumer groups.
-That limit is still not officially in place, Consumer Reports said, calling on the agency to finalize it as soon as possible.
-FDA tests in recent years showed 95 percent of juices were below that limit.
+The 2019 CR report came almost six years after the FDA set a new limit on the level of arsenic allowed in apple juice — lowering it from 23 parts per billion to 10, the same as in drinking water — amid pressure from consumer groups.
+FDA tests in recent years showed 95% of juices were below that limit.

 There are no official limits for cadmium in juice, but CR supports a limit of 1 part per billion.